Mouthguards Used in Sports to Avoid Dental Trauma:

 3. Custom Made:

 Of the three types of mouth guards, the ones that are custom-made in the dental office offer the most protection and are often the most comfortable to wear.
 After a quick impression, a mouthguard in your choice of color can be fabricated.
 Athletes wearing braces or who have had extensive dental work done would do well to utilize a custom made mouthguard.

 All mouth guards should be cleaned with antibacterial soap and kept in a vented container after each use.
 Check the guard regularly for wear and tear and replace as needed.

-Dr. Julie Corbin is the dentist and owner of Whispering Pines Dental located at 690 Cooper Foster Park Road in Lorain Ohio.
-Dr. Corbin is a current member of the American Dental Association, Ohio Dental Association, Lorain County Dental Society, Academy of General Dentistry, American Academy of Implant Dentistry, and American Academy of Facial Esthetics.
-To reserve an appointment with Dr. Corbin, call 440-282-2023.
-Check us out online at www.juliecorbindds.com and on Facebook atwww.facebook.com/whisperingpinesdental.
+Dr. Julie Corbin is the dentist and owner of Whispering Pines Dental located at 690 Cooper Foster Park Road in Lorain, Ohio.
+Dr. Pruneski is a current member of the American Dental Association, Ohio Dental Association, Lorain County Dental Society, Academy of General Dentistry, American Academy of Implant Dentistry, and American Academy of Facial Esthetics.
+To reserve an appointment with Dr. Pruneski, call 440-282-2023.
+Check us out online at www.whisperingpinesdental.com and on Facebook atwww.facebook.com/whisperingpinesdental.